b38tn1k/b38tn1k.github.io/_posts/2022-01-20-safety-thinking.markdown

  /          / Control    / Robot      / Robot       / Operator      /
 / ?        / Software   / Firmware   / Hardware    /               /
 ```
+Including operator in the retro is my main concern here.
+Stuff like fatigue, distraction, or over-trusting a system, can happen to anyone.
+Making it the final prompt in the Fishbone may allow all other causes to be fully explored.
+Once a root cause is determined, jumping into the Kick Off exercise from prompt 4 can be utilised to fill any gaps in the experiment plan, which can then be updated again by the lead researcher.